 Moving from scattered to self-serve

-Self-serve onboarding isn’t about eliminating human interaction.
-It’s about eliminating repetitive questions that slow both managers and new hires.
-When your AE can find the discount policy without pinging you, when your engineer can set up VPN access from a clear checklist, when your finance hire acknowledges the expense policy on day one – that’s time redirected toward actual work.
+Self-serve onboarding doesn’t eliminate human interaction.
+It eliminates the repetitive questions that slow down both managers and new hires.
+When your AE can find the discount policy without pinging you, when your engineer can set up VPN access from a clear checklist, when your finance hire acknowledges the expense policy on day one, that’s time redirected toward actual work.

 The mechanics are straightforward: role-based kits, required reads with acknowledgments, targeted delivery, and manager visibility.
 The outcome is faster time to first contribution and fewer onboarding questions cluttering your channels.